Brighton vs Fulham Preview: Team News & Prediction

 Brighton team news: A few issues

-Predicted XI (4-2-3-1): Verbruggen; Lamptey, Van Hecke, Dunk, De Cuyper; Ayari, Wieffer; Minteh, Rutter, Mitoma; Welbeck
+Predicted XI (4-2-3-1): Verbruggen; Wieffer, Van Hecke, Dunk, De Cuyper; Ayari, Baleba; Minteh, Rutter, Mitoma; Welbeck

 Unavailable: Webster (Injured), March (Injured), Enciso (Injured)

-Questionable: Baleba (Fitness), Hinshelwood (Injured), Gomez (Injured), Kostoulas (Fitness)
+Questionable: Hinshelwood (Injured), Gomez (Injured), Kostoulas (Fitness)

 Fulham team news: No Robinson